“You’re not eating enough to lose weight” sounds like the kind of news we’ve all been waiting for, right?

 … it’s because their personal trainer (or fitness app) has given them an unsustainable meal plan.

-The client follows the plan for the first few days of the week, and then frustration would kick in causing them to fall off plan and throw their numbers out of sync.
-Make sense?
+As such, the client follows this unsustainable meal plan for the first few days of the week, before frustration kicks in, causing them to fall off track and over-eat at the weekend and throw their numbers out of sync.

-A stubborn trainer could argue that this is a simple lack of self-discipline from their client, but in my experience that’s rarely the case.
+Now a stubborn trainer could argue that this is simply a lack of self-discipline from the client by not sticking to the plan, and many do, but in my experience that’s not the case.

-Instead, I’d suggest the calorie target is incorrect.
+Instead, I’d suggest the preset calorie target is wrong!

 - Keys A., et al. The Biology of Human Starvation.
 Civilian Public Service (1944).